stegiopast/ClearFinder/README.md

 All the datasets you need for the following step should be located in the output_folder you defined in the last step

 1. Choose an input count file by clicking the "Choose input file button".
-You can load eather hierarchical or non-hierarchical counts.
+You can load either hierarchical or non-hierarchical counts.
 2. Similarly to step 1, choose the metadata.csv file.
 3. Similarly to step 1, choose the list_information.csv file.
 4. After the selection of the 3 files please press "Set input and metadata" to confirm your choice.